MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

     * Go to the MTD app and [check for existing threats](#resolving-a-threat) you may have missed in the first scan.
 Follow the in-app guidance to resolve the threat.
 Then try accessing your work app again.

 ### Activation for Android app
-1. On the Get access screen, select **Open**.
+1. Open the MTD app.
-3. The MTD app asks for your permission to access certain areas of your device, should it need to.
-In order for this app to work properly, you must **Allow** access to contacts.
-Requested permissions vary across MTD vendors.
-4. Select your work account and sign in.
+2. Review and grant permissions, as needed, to the MTD app.
+Permissions vary by MTD app.
-5. Wait while the MTD app scans your device for security threats.
+3. Wait while the MTD app scans your device for security threats.
+If the scan doesn't happen automatically, initiate
-6.Return to the school or work app that you were originally trying to access, and then sign in.
+4.Return to the school or work app that you were originally trying to access, and then sign in.
 At this point, your organization might prompt you to configure other app security requirements, such as creating a PIN.
 7. You should now have access to the app.
 If you're still blocked:
     * On the **Get access** screen, select **Recheck**.
     * Go to the MTD app and check for existing threats.
 Complete the recommended steps to resolve the threat and regain access.